A comparison theorem for semi-abelian schemes over a smooth curve: Preliminaries part III: crystals and local finite -bases

 \begin{lem} Assume that $X^\s$ has local flat fine charts over $\Sigma_k$.

 \debrom \item The logarithmic structure $\alpha:M_X\to \O$ on $(X_{et},\O)$ induces monomorphisms $M_X\hookrightarrow S_{et}$ and $M_X/\Gm\hookrightarrow S_{et}/\Gm$.

 \item Assume that $X^\s$ has a $p$-basis $(\underline s,\underline t)$.
-Then $M_X$ identifies to the submonoid sheaf of $S_{et}$ generated by $\Gm$ and the $t_i$'s.
-In particular if $z_i:V_X(t_i)\to X$ denote the inclusion morphism of the divisor defined by $t_i$ then $M_X/\Gm\simeq \prod_i z_{i,*}\N$. \finrom \end{lem} Proof.
-The proof of \ref{lemflatcharts1i} and the first statement of \ref{lemflatcharts1ii} is given in \cite{Ka2} 1.5.3, 1.10.
-For the proof of the last statement we may assume that $X$ is an affine space as in \ref{examplesofpb} \ref{examplesofpbi}.
+Then $M_X$ identifies with the submonoid sheaf of $S_{et}$ generated by $\Gm$ and the $t_i$'s.
+In particular if $z_i:V_X(t_i)\to X$ denote the inclusion morphism of closed subscheme defined by $t_i$ (Rem. \ref{remqcohsch1} \ref{remqcohsch1iii}) then $M_X/\Gm\simeq \prod_i z_{i,*}\N$. \finrom \end{lem} Proof.
+The proof of \ref{lemflatcharts1i} and the first statement of \ref{lemflatcharts1ii} is given in \cite{Ka2} 1.5 (3), (1.10).
+For the proof of the last statement we may assume that $X$ is an affine space as in Rem. \ref{examplesofpb} \ref{examplesofpbi}.
 We have to describe the sub monoid sheaf of $S_{et}/\Gm$ generated by the $t_i$'s.
 Consider an \'etale $X$-scheme $U$ and denote $z_{i,U}:V_U(t_i)\to U$.
-Since $U$ is regular the Zariski sheaf of its Cartier divisors identifies to its sheaf of Weil divisors and we find that the sub monoid Zariski sheaf generated by the $t_i$'s identifies to $\prod_i z_{i,U,*}\N$.
-The resulting collection of Zariski sheaves for variable $U$ clearly verifies the \'etale descent condition and corresponds to the \'etale sheaf $\prod_i z_{i,*}\N$ as claimed. \begin{flushright}$\square$\end{flushright}
+Since $U$ is regular, the Zariski sheaf of its Cartier divisors identifies with its sheaf of Weil divisors and we find that the sub monoid Zariski sheaf generated by the $t_i$'s identifies with $\prod_i z_{i,U,*}\N$.
+The resulting collection of Zariski sheaves for variable $U$ clearly satisfies the \'etale descent condition and corresponds to the \'etale sheaf $\prod_i z_{i,*}\N$ as claimed. \begin{flushright}$\square$\end{flushright}

-\begin{rem} \debrom \item Consider an arbitrary fine log scheme $X^\s$.
-We know that the set of points where the log structure is non trivial is closed (see e.g. \cite{Sh} 2.3.1).
+\begin{lemdefn} Consider an arbitrary fine log scheme $X^\s$.
+The set of points where the log structure is non trivial is closed.
 The corresponding reduced closed subscheme will be denoted $Supp(M_X)$.
-Using \ref{lemqcohsch} \ref{lemqcohschiii} and \ref{remqcohsch1} \ref{remqcohsch1ii} we find that the ideal generated by the image of $M_X$ into $\O$ is quasi-coherent.
-It thus defines a closed subscheme which we denote $Center(M_X)$.
-Note that if $Y^\s\to X^\s$ is a strict morphism then $Supp(M_Y)=Y\times_XSupp(M_X)$ and $Center(M_Y)=Y\times_X Center(M_X)$.
+The ideal generated by the image of $M_X$ into $\O$ defines a closed subscheme which we denote $Center(M_X)$. \end{lemdefn}

+Proof.
+The fact that the non trivial locus of the log structure is closed results e.g. from \cite{Sh} Prop.
+2.3.1.
+Finally, one can use Rem. \ref{remqcohsch1} \ref{remqcohsch1ii} to show that the ideal generated by the image of $M_X\to \O$ is quasi-coherent. \begin{flushright}$\square$\end{flushright}